stderr-enst/jobefficiency/episodes/01_introduction.md

 A remedy to the inefficiencies we found inside the`for`loop of`sum.bash`is to avoid the spawning of many sub-processes that are caused by repetitively calling`bc`.
 In other words, ideally, the many sub-processes conflate into one.
-In terms of the airplane analogy, we want people to store all their carry-on pieces in a big container, where its subsequent loading onto the plane is a single process, as opposed to every passenger running a proprietary sub-process.
+In terms of the airplane analogy, we want people to store all their carryon pieces in a big container, where its subsequent loading onto the plane is a single process, as opposed to every passenger running a proprietary sub-process.
 Unifying the`for`loop's individual sub-processes can be achieved using